unforced/new-bump/.cursorguides/tracking.md

 - Implemented data subscription hook with polling fallback
 - Added tests for Supabase client, error handling, and authentication
 - Fixed failing tests in error handling and authentication context
+- Linked local project to Supabase project
+- Pushed database schema to Supabase
+- Enhanced Auth page with login, verification, and logout functionality
+- Updated theme with error and success colors

 ## Notes on Supabase Initialization
 When initializing Supabase with `supabase init`, you may be prompted about generating VS Code settings for Deno.
 You can bypass this by using `echo "N" | supabase init` to automatically answer "no" to this question.